andrewpatcarr/andrewpatcarr.github.io/_projects/spring2wing.md

 ---

 This project was for ME-423 which is 'Robotics: Fundamentals and Applications'.
 The original scope was to build a jumping robot capable of jumping and flying some somewhere.
 This turned out to be far too much for the limited amount of time we actually spent on the robot.
-Getting all the electronics and jumping mechanics to work took much longer than expected so the flying became more of a aesthetic accessory.
+Getting all the electronics and jumping mechanics to work took much longer than expected so the flying became more of an aesthetic accessory.

 {% include figure image_path="assets/images/spring2wing/compressed_shot.jpg" alt="compressed_shot"
 %}